xavier-tobin/PatternAnnotatedString/README.md

 )
 ```

-Or an annotation that matches against emails and creates a mailto link:
+Or an annotation that turns all email addresses into clickable `mailto` links:

 ```kotlin
 val emailMailToLinkAnnotation = linkPatternAnnotation(